Transformers · OrevateAI

 Good hygiene is important, even at camp.
 Pack travel-sized versions of essentials to save space.
 Ensure all liquids are in leak-proof containers.
 Many camps have communal bathrooms, so a shower caddy is a lifesaver.

-Your camp toiletries kit should include:
+Your camp toiletries kit for 2026 should include:

 • Toothbrush and Toothpaste